Mahdi-HuelQA/Context-Notes-App/README.md

 name params if multiple
 add rating for level of importance delete all option
-API fETCH request: maybe moving banner at the top (loop) integrate data into project//
+API fETCH request: maybe moving banner at the top (loop)// integrate data into project//
 Authentication//
-toggle dark mode
+toggle dark mode//
 bug: when there are only 2 notes left size is off useref? search by partial string match next step//